-with MT{in}/MT{out} being the moisture transport into/out of (passing the boundary) the region, P and E the precipitation and evaporation and ΔPWC the change of atmospheric water content over the region.
-Assuming relatively small changes in PWC, we use the relation $MT{in} - MT{out} \sim P - E$ to compare both budgets.
+tively small changes in PWC, we use the relationship $MT{in} - MT{out} \sim P - E$ to compare both budgets.

-P - E over ASC_m is given as a black line in Fig. 2. ω , wind and humidity are calculated on a time step of 30 minutes in ERA-interim, which we assume to be instantaneous.
-P and E in ERA-interim are given as 6-hourly accumulated values.
-The individual convective cells are moving too fast, or, in other words, the instantaneous masks for ASC are highly variable, even from one time step to the next 6 hours later.
+[27] P-E over ASC_m is given as a black line in Figure 2.
+The ω , wind, and humidity are calculated on a time step of 30 min in ERA-Interim, which we assume to be instantaneous.
+P and E in ERA-Interim are given as six-hourly accumulated values.
+The individual convective cells are moving too fast, or, in other words, the instantaneous masks for ASC are highly variable, even from one time step to the next 6 h later.
 This inhibits the use of accumulated P and E values for the instantaneous ASC.
-Consequently it was only possible to estimate P-E over the relatively steady areas of ASC_m .
-Instantaneous P and E also on a temporal resolution of 30 minutes would be needed for balancing equation 2, which are not available to us.
-Please note, that as a consequence of the 4 times daily instantaneous values, we do not have a continuous integration of instantaneous moisture flux, but rather a set of 4 observations per day.
+Consequently, it was only possible to estimate P-E over the relatively steady areas of ASC_m .
+Instantaneous P and E on a temporal resolution of 30 min would also be needed for balancing equation (2), which are not available to us.
+Please note that as a consequence of the four times daily instantaneous values, we do not have a continuous integration of instantaneous moisture flux but rather a set of four observations per day.

-Among the two absolute net moisture transport estimates for ASC_m , only the one based on instantaneous variables is close to the P-E balance.
-MT{mm} is about $100km^3day^{-1}$, or about 25 % too high and only the yearly time series share similar properties (same course, maxima and minima).
-In the annual cycle, two maxima are evident in the transport bud-

-XMATTHIAS ZAHN AND RICHARD P. ALLAN: CHANGING MOISTURE TRANSPORTS IN THE TROPIC get of MT{im} and of P-E, in Dec/Jan and Jul/Aug, whereas the Jul/Aug peak is missing in MT{mm} .
+[28] Among the two absolute net moisture transport estimates for ASC_m, only the one based on instantaneous variables is close to the P-E balance.
+MT{mm} is about 100 km3 d-1, or about 25% too high, and only the yearly time series share similar properties (same course, maxima and minima).
+In the annual cycle, two maxima are evident in the transport budget of MT{im} and of P-E, in December-January and July- August, whereas the July-August peak is missing in MT{mm}.

-We conclude at this point that a huge quantitative spread in the absolute amount of the moisture budgets is evident, depending on whether mean or instantaneous values are applied to generate ASC or to calculate the transport.
-Comparison with P-E reveals a close vicinity to the instantaneous value based calculations, suggesting that our moisture flux calculations are principally realistic.
-There are also differences in the area size between ASC_m and ASC_i , which inhibits direct comparisons of absolute budgets and also highlights the necessity to investigate the area size's influence.
+[29] We conclude at this point that a huge quantitative spread in the absolute amount of the moisture budgets is evident, depending on whether mean or instantaneous values are applied to generate ASC or to calculate the transport.
+Comparison with P-E reveals a close similarity to the instantaneous value-based calculations, suggesting that our moisture flux calculations are principally realistic.
+There are also differences in the size of the area between ASC_m and ASC_i, which inhibit direct comparisons of absolute budgets and also highlight the necessity to investigate the influence of the size of the area.

 4.2.
-Water vapor flux over boundaries
+Water Vapor Flux Over Boundaries

-In the previous section absolute transports into ASC_m and ASC_i were lacking comparability due to differently sized base areas.
-For a more straightforward comparison we calculate the net horizontal transports per meter across the boundary separating DESC and ASC (denoted by green lines in Fig. 1).
-The resulting unit independent of the area size is mass of water per second and meter across the boundary $(kg \cdot m^{-1} \cdot s^{-1})$.
-Their time series are shown in Fig. 4 and some statistical quantities are listed in Tab.
-3.
+[30] In section 4.1, absolute transports into ASC_m and ASC_i were lacking comparability because of differently sized base areas.
+For a more straightforward comparison, we calculate the net horizontal transports per meter across the boundary separating DESC and ASC (denoted by green lines in Figure 1).
+The resulting unit independent of the area size is mass of water per second and meter across the boundary (kg m-1 s-1).
+Their time series are shown in Figure 4, and some statistical quantities are listed in Table 3.

-Using instantaneous wind and humidity results in transport budgets of similar magnitude (see red lines in Fig. 4(a)), no matter if ASC_m or ASC_i are applied.
-However the budget for ASC_i is consistantly a bit higher and exhibits lower year-to-year variance.
-We find an offset in the MT{mm} transport budget, which is about 20% higher, and much lower
+[31] Using instantaneous wind and humidity results in transport budgets of similar magnitude (see red lines in Figure 4a), regardless of whether ASC_m or ASC_i are applied.
+However, the budget for ASC_i is consistently a bit higher and exhibits lower year-to-year variance.
+We find an offset in the MT{mm} transport budget, which is about 20% higher, and much lower values are found in MT{mi}.